 One thing you might do to further increase your protections is to have a corporation which acts as your property management company.
-This property management company is completely separate from the LLCs, which withhold your assets And because it's completely separate, if you have a contractor that would sue you, if you have a tenant that would sue you, if you have anybody else that deals with the business of running your real estate company that would sue you, this is the person or the entity that they're going to be able to sue.
+This property management company is completely separate from the LLCs, which hold your assets.
+Because it's completely separate, if you have a contractor sue you or a tenant sue you, if you have anybody else that deals with the business of running your real estate company that would sue you, this is the person or the entity that they're going to be able to sue.
 They won't have a claim against your property.

 That's what we want.
 It protects your credit score from them suing you individually if you ran the business yourself and it protects your assets from anybody else getting to them.